Best Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers you can buy in 2022.

 Read the full review: UE Blast

-The Echo Show 5 is the latest in a long and fast-moving line of Amazon products intended to get us all invested in its virtual assistant, Alexa.
-Where much of the Alexa-enabled kit out there is audio based, concentrated on the Bluetooth speaker market in particular, the Echo Show 5 embraces both sound and video in its abilities to communicate.
+The Echo Show 5 is one of the more unusual Amazon products.
+Yes, it is intended to get us all invested in its virtual assistant, Alexa, but where much of the Alexa-enabled kit out there is audio based and concentrated on the Bluetooth speaker market in particular, the Echo Show 5 embraces both sound and video in its abilities to communicate.
 So, as well as playing music or reading out information, you can access video content on the 5.5in LCD touchscreen.
 There's also a camera for video calls.

 The Echo Show 5 is a diminutive device, and as such cannot possibly offer the scale of sound that some specialist wireless speakers can.
 But then it offers so much more ability and functionality than a run-of-the-mill Bluetooth speaker.
 For what it is, we find the sound perfectly acceptable.
 It runs fairly warm, sonically, which helps voices on radio and the like, and makes for a comfortable listening experience.
 There are better speakers out there but this is much more than that.
 It opens up the world of the digital assistant to a whole new audience for both audio and video; and if that’s what you’re after, this is about as good as you’ll get.